Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-the-proxy.md

 The Proxy terminates the inbound TLS connection from your servers and initiates a new TLS connection to the destination in order to guarantee secure transmission of your sensitive token data.
 For this reason, we require the destination servers to support TLSv1.2+ and that the provided destination URL uses `https`.

-The application that is being used to call the Proxy must be explicitly granted `token:<classification>:use:proxy` permission on any tokens that are detokenized.
+The application that is being used to call the Proxy must be granted `token:use` permission on any tokens that are detokenized.
-You should restrict which [classifications](https://docs.basistheory.com/api-reference/#tokens-token-classifications) of tokens an application has access to detokenize through the Proxy by only granting the minimum set of `token:<classification>:use:proxy` permissions that are necessary for your use case.
+It is recommended that you restrict which tokens the Proxy can detokenize by only granting `token:use` permission on the most-specific [container](/concepts/what-are-containers) of tokens that is required.

 Whatever the content type or HTTP method, any HTTP request can be sent through the proxy simply by adding the headers `BT-API-KEY` and `BT-PROXY-URL`.
 For example:
 ```js